LEVERAGE LIMITLESS POSSIBILITIES

 Whether your application is a straightforward molded part or a complex multi-component assembly you can rely on Craftech to guide you through your cleanroom molding and assembly requirements.

 More and more engineers are looking to Overmolding as a viable option for their new designs.
-There are many key factors need to be considered when designing an overmolded plastic product including substrate and overmold compatibility, substrate support, overmold sealing geometry, thickness and gating.
+There are many key factors that need to be considered when designing an overmolded plastic product including substrate and overmold compatibility, substrate support, overmold sealing geometry, thickness and gating.

 If you would like to speak to us regarding the do’s and don’ts of Overmolding please contact us.
 Also please see the links below that will provide some ideas on what to anticipate when designing your overmolded part.